s3prl/s3prl/README.md

 [![Contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)](CONTRIBUTING.md)
 [![GitHub](https://img.shields.io/github/license/andi611/Mockingjay-Speech-Representation)](https://en.wikipedia.org/wiki/MIT_License)

-This is an open source project for Mockingjay, an unsupervised learning algorithm for speech representations.
+This is an open source project for Mockingjay, an unsupervised algorithm for learning speech representations introduced and described in the paper ["Mockingjay: Unsupervised Speech Representation Learning with Deep Bidirectional Transformer Encoders"](https://arxiv.org/abs/1910.12638).
 <img src="https://github.com/andi611/Mockingjay-Speech-Representation/blob/master/paper/training.png">

 Feel free to use or modify them, any bug report or improvement suggestion will be appreciated.
 If you have any questions, please contact r07942089@ntu.edu.tw.
-If you find this project helpful for your research, please do consider to cite [this paper](https://github.com/andi611/Mockingjay-Speech-Representation/blob/master/paper/liu.pdf), thanks!
+If you find this project helpful for your research, please do consider to cite [this paper](#Citation), thanks!

 # Highlight
 ## Extracting Speech Representations
 With this repo and the trained models, you can use it to extract speech representations from your target dataset.
-To do so, feed-forward the trained model on the target dataset and retrieve the extracted features by running the following example python code (example_extract.py):
+To do so, feed-forward the trained model on the target dataset and retrieve the extracted features by running the following example python code ([example_extract.py](example_extract.py)):
 ```python
 import torch
 from runner_mockingjay import get_mockingjay_model